Gogo200202/MessegApi/README.md

 # MessegApi

-This is a backend api written in runtime nodejs, framework express js,database mongodb and typescript
+This is a backend api written in runtime nodejs, framework express js,database mongodb, orm Mongoose and typescript

 ## Installation